 This writing seminar explores a variety of approaches in the evolving field called the “environmental humanities.”
 How can the humanities help students to communicate and respond to one of the most urgent challenges of our time–namely, global climate change?
 How can insights from the humanities shape a broader understanding of sustainability, climate justice, and global citizenship?
 While this class draws from many disciplines, its most prominent focus is literary and rhetorical.
 Students read and write climate fiction and consider how acts of communication, storytelling, and persuasion can positively influence both our current world and worlds of the future.
 (5T) (Also listed as ENVS 220.)

 An introduction to the theory and practice of tutoring peer writers.
 Students observe and conduct Writing Center sessions.
 Students who complete 230 are eligible to work in the Writing Center.
-Prerequisite: second-year status or consent of instructor.
+Prerequisite: consent of instructor.

 Prerequisite: sophomore standing.